-Among our 9 subjects, we found only one DH patient who had a TPO genetic mutation.
-Mutations in TPO appear to be the most common cause of DH with permanent primary CH^{1} .
+nent primary CH1).
 Recently, Avbelj et al. detected TPO mutations in 20 of 43 (46%) permanent primary CH patients with DH in Slovenia, Bosnia, and Slovakia29).
-In Japan, DUOX2 mutations have been estimated to be the leading cause of permanent primary CH with DH $(1:44,000 \text{ newborns})^{22}$, and the estimated Japanese prevalence of TPO mutations $(1:177,000 \text{ newborns})^{22}$ is lower than the Slovene prevalence $(1:20,000 \text{ newborns})^{29}$ and the Dutch prevalence $(1:66,000 \text{ newborns})^{18}$.
+In Japan, DUOX2 mutations have been estimated to be the leading cause of permanent primary CH with DH $(1:44,000 \text{ newborns})^{22}$ , and the estimated Japanese prevalence of TPO mutations (1:177,000 newborns)22) is lower than the Slovene prevalence (1:20,000 newborns)29) and the Dutch prevalence (1:66,000 newborns)18).
 However, if CH patients show total iodine organification defects or extremely severe thyroid hormone insufficiency, TPO then remains the most likely candidate gene for DH.

-Japanese studies noted mutations in DUOX2, TG, or TPO in 93% of DH patients (13 of 14) who had at least a goiter (\geq 2SD), high 123I uptake (\geq 40%), high perchlorate discharge rate (\geq 10%), or low saliva-to-plasma 123I ratio (\leq 10%)22).
-We found only one DH patient among our subjects, but this patient had a goiter (+3.6SD), high 123I uptake (59.4%), and a high perchlorate discharge rate (85%).
+Japanese studies noted mutations in DUOX2, TG, or TPO in 93% of DH patients (13 of 14) who had at least a goiter ( $\geq$ 2SD), high I uptake ( $\geq$ 40%), high perchlorate discharge rate ( $\geq$ 10%), or low saliva-to-plasma I ratio (<10%)22).
+We found only one DH patient among our subjects, but this patient had a goiter (+3.6SD), high I uptake (59.4%), and a high perchlorate discharge rate (85%).
 In fact, we were able to identify a genetic mutation in TPO.
 Although DH accounts for a small proportion of cases of permanent primary CH, the actual prevalence of genetic mutations among DH patients is likely to be fairly high.

 We identified one bi-allelic TSHR mutation carrier among 8 non-goitrous patients (13%).
 Our TSHR mutation carrier had normal thyroid morphology and milder phenotypes than our PAX8 and TPO mutation carriers did.
-The phenotypes of bi-allelic TSHR mutations are variable: mild to severe CH and normal to severe hypoplasia^{5, 6, 20)}.
+The phenotypes of bi-allelic TSHR mutations are variable : mild to severe CH and normal to severe hypoplasia.
 The prevalence of TSHR mutations has been presumed to be rare, but a recent Korean study27) found 13 TSHR mutation carriers (16.5%) among 79 patients that were indicative of TD.
-Similarly, a recent Japanese study20) found 6 TSHR mutation carriers (8%) among 80 non-goitrous patients: 3 patients had bi-allelic mutations with moderate to severe CH and 3 patients had monoallelic mutations with mild CH.
+Similarly, a recent Japanese study20) found 6 TSHR mutation carriers (8%) among 80 non-goitrous patients : 3 patients had bi-allelic mutations with moderate to severe CH and 3 patients had monoallelic mutations with mild CH.
 The prevalence of TSHR mutations could be relatively high among non-goitrous CH patients with phenotypic heterogeneity.

 In this study, we did not perform functional analysis of the two novel mutations, PAX8 I34K and TPO W732L.
 However, there are some reports suggesting the roles of the mutations.
-Functional analysis of PAX8 R31H7 and Q40P30 showed that these mutations, which are located in the paired domain of PAX8, resulted in reduction of the DNA-binding ability of this transcription factor.
+Functional analysis of PAX8 R31H and Q40P showed that these mutations, which are located in the paired domain of PAX8, resulted in reduction of the DNA-binding ability of this transcription factor.
 The PAX8 I34K mutation is also located in the paired domain, and considered to produce the same effect.
-Functional analysis of TPO R665W and G771R showed that these mutated TPO proteins did not migrate to the plasma membrane31).
-The TPO W732L mutation is located between R665W and G771R in the extracellular region32), and may exhibit the same effect.
+Functional analysis of TPO R665W and G771R showed that these mutated TPO proteins did not migrate to the plasma membrane.
+The TPO W732L mutation is located between R665W and G771R in the extracellular region, and may exhibit the same effect.